 Motion Detectors Motion detectors can only detect motion within the designated areas as shown in their respective installation instructions.
 They cannot discriminate between intruders and intended occupants.
 Motion detectors do not provide volumetric area protection.
-They have multiple beams of detection and motion can only be detected in unobstructed areas covered by these beams.
-They cannot detect motion which occurs behind walls, cellings, floor, closed doors, glass partitions, glass doors or windows.
-Any type of tampering whether intentional or unintentional such as masking, painting, or spraying of any material on the lenses, mirrors, windows or any other part of the detection system will impair its proper operation.
+They have multiple beams of detect motion which occurs behind walls, ceilings, floor, closed doors, glass partitions, glass doors or windows.
+Any type of tampering whether intentional such as masking, painting, or spraying of any material on the lenses, mirrors, windows or any other part of the detection system will impair its proper operation.
 Passive infrared motion detectors operate by sensing changes in temperature.
-However their effectiveness can be reduced when the ambient temperature rises near or above body temperature or if there are intentional o unintentional sources of heat in or near the detection area.
-Some of these heat sources could be heaters, radiators, stoves, barbecues, fireplaces, sunlight, steam vents, lighting and so on.
+However their effectiveness can be reduced when the ambient temperature rises near or above body temperature or if there are intentional or unintentional succes of heat in or near the detection area.
+Some of these has sources could be heaters, radiators, stores, barbecnes, firenglaces, sumitient, sums, lighting and so on.